mitogen-hq/mitogen/docs/api.rst

             the SSH client to perform authenticaion; agent authentication is automatically disabled, as is reading the default private key from ``~/.ssh/id_rsa``, or ``~/.ssh/id_dsa``.
+        :param int compression_level:
+            Integer 0-9 representing the zlib compression level to use on the connection, with 0 indicating compression is disabled.
+Defaults to 6.

 Context Class